 You just need to add your account details, mount the database in the

 plausible container and let the image update the database automatically.

 To run the complete setup including geoip see

 To enable the Google Search Console integration in Plausible Analytics, you need to authorize your self-hosted installation with a Google

 Account.
 For the OAuth flow, you need to configure the

-Copy the client ID and Secret into these config values:
+Copy the Client ID and Client Secret key from your project in Google API Console into these config values:

 |GOOGLE_CLIENT_ID||--||The Client ID from the Google API Console for your Plausible Analytics project|